-The plan is advertised for public comment through legal ads in newspapers in all thirteen counties of the region and notice of the plan availability is posted on the Partner Facebook page.
-The plan is available for review for public comment on the Region VI WDB website at www.regionviwv.org, found under the Public Information tab, from May 2 through May 13, 2022.
+The plan will be advertised for public comment through legal ads in newspapers in all thirteen counties of the region and notice of the plan availability is posted on the Partner Facebook page.
+The plan will be available for review for public comment on the Region VI WDB website at www.regionviwv.org, found under the Public Information tab, from May 5 through May 18, 2024.
 Copies of the plan can be requested by contacting the Region VI office.
-Comments were invited by sending them by mail to Maria Larry, Executive Director, at the WDB offices.
+Comments may be submitted by sending them by mail to Maria Larry, Executive Director, at the WDB offices - 17 Middletown Road, White Hall, WV 26554.